🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Why Data Analysts Are in Demand in Australia
+Demand for Data Analysts in Australia

 Visa Pathways for Data Analysts